-The Portuguese Podengo is an energetic sighthound.
-It is the national dog of Portugal and comes in three sizes: small (Pequeno), medium (Medio) and large (Grande).
+The Portuguese podengo is an energetic sighthound.
+It is the national dog of Portugal and comes in three sizes: small (pequeno), medium (medio), and large (grande).
 The dog breed also sports either a soft hair or wiry hair.
-It is intelligent, lively and brave that excels in agility trials and makes an incredible family companion.
-It is loyal and courageous, which make them good watch dogs and guard dogs.
+It is intelligent, lively, and brave that excels in agility trials and makes an incredible family companion.
+It is loyal and courageous, which makes it a good watchdog and guard dog.

-The Portuguese Podengo is believed to be descended from Pharaoh Hounds.
-They were brought by Phoenician traders to Portugal in 1000 BC to be prized hunting dogs.
-The name Podengo comes from the Portuguese word that means warren hound or rabbit hunter.
-The breed has been developed in Portugal since the 16th century and has been given the honour of being the national dog of the country.
+The Portuguese podengo is believed to be descended from Pharaoh hound.
+The breed was brought by Phoenician traders to Portugal in 1000 BC to be prized hunting dogs.
+The name podengo comes from the Portuguese word that means warren hound or rabbit hunter.
+The breed has been developed in Portugal since the sixteenth century and has been given the honour of being the national dog of the country.

-Portuguese Podengos are said to be a member of the pricked-ear hunting dogs that are native to the Mediterranean along with the Pharaoh Hound (Malta), Ibizan Hound (Balearic Islands) and Podenco Canario (Canary Islands).
+The Portuguese podengo is said to be a member of the pricked-ear hunting dogs that are native to the Mediterranean along with the Pharaoh hound (Malta), Ibizan hound (Balearic Islands), and Podenco Canario (Canary Islands).

-The Portuguese Podengo comes in three sizes: small (Pequeno), medium (Medio) and large (Grande), with the Grande being the original version.
-In some countries, the Podengo Grande is often paired with Mastiff-type hunting dogs.
-The Medio became a distinct variety before the 11th century, whereas the Pequeno is believed to have been created during the reign of King Alfonso I in the 1140s.
+The Portuguese podengo comes in three sizes: small (pequeno), medium (medio), and large (grande), with the grande being the original version.
+In some countries, the podengo grande is often paired with mastiff-type hunting dogs.
+The medio became a distinct variety before the eleventh century, whereas the pequeno is believed to have been created during the reign of King Alfonso I in the 1140s.
 The breed is recognised by the Kennel Club in the UK.

-All three Podengo size varieties are substantially identical in physical features except for the size and two coat types (smooth-haired and wiry-haired).
-The three size varieties include Pequeno (8 to 12 inches; 9 to 13 pounds), Medio (16 to 12 inches; 35 to 44 pounds), and Grande (22 to 28 inches; 44 to 66 pounds).
-The Medio and Grande have square-proportioned bodies, while the Pequeno is slightly longer than it is tall.
+All three podengo size varieties are substantially identical in physical features except for the size and two coat types (smooth-haired and wiry-haired).
+The three size varieties include pequeno (8–12 inches; 9–13 pounds), medio (16–12 inches; 35–44 pounds), and grande (22–28 inches; 44–66 pounds).
+The medio and grande have square-proportioned bodies, whilst the pequeno is slightly longer than it is tall.

-The Portuguese Podengo has a primitive appearance that is typical of native Mediterranean dogs.
-It has a lean, wedge-shaped head either flattened or rounded like the Chihuahua.
+The Portuguese podengo has a primitive appearance that is typical of native Mediterranean dogs.
+It has a lean, wedge-shaped head that is either flattened or rounded like the Chihuahua.
 Its muzzle is slightly long and tapers somewhat towards the nose.
 The nose is a darker colour than the rest of the body.
-It has almond-shaped eyes which range from honey to amber brown.
-The ears are large, triangular-shaped and pricked, but point out to the sides.
+It has almond-shaped eyes, which range from honey to amber brown.
+The ears are large, triangular-shaped, and pricked, but point out to the sides.

-As previously mentioned, Podengos come in two distinct coats, smooth-haired and wire-haired.
-The Smooth-Coated Podengo has a short-length coat that is dense and smooth, while Wire-Coated Podengo has a medium-length coat that is rough and coarse.
-Also, wiry coats often wear a distinctive beard and moustache.
-All sizes of the Podengo come in shades of yellow or fawn, either solid or with white markings.
+As previously mentioned, the podengo comes in two distinct coats: smooth-haired and wire-haired.
+The smooth-coated podengo has a short-length coat that is dense and smooth, whilst the wiry-haired podengo has a medium-length coat that is rough and coarse.
+Also, a podengo with wiry coat often wears a distinctive beard and moustache.
+All sizes of the podengo come in shades of yellow or fawn, either solid or with white markings.

-Smooth-coated Podengos are easy to groom and will only require a weekly brushing or a wipe over using a chamois leather.
-On the other hand, Wire-coated Podengos will need to be frequently brushed, at least 2-3 times a week.
+The smooth-coated podengo is easy to groom and will only require a weekly brushing or a wipe-over using a chamois leather.
+On the other hand, the wire-coated podengo will need to be frequently brushed at least two to three times a week.
 However, both coat types shed steadily throughout the year especially during autumn and spring, and as such will require frequent dog grooming.
-Other basic care is also required such as cleaning the dog’s ears, brushing its teeth and trimming its nails.
+Other basic care is also required such as cleaning the dog’s ears, brushing its teeth, and trimming its nails.

-The Portuguese Podengo is a jolly, multipurpose, lively dog with a strong desire to please its family.
-It is also active, intelligent and has the energy and stamina to be an efficient hunter, able to hunt alone or in packs.
-Podengos are easy to train especially when given firm and consistent training at an early age.
-However, they have high prey drive, which means care should be taken when it is around smaller animals, including cats.
+The Portuguese podengo is a jolly, multipurpose, lively dog with a strong desire to please its family.
+It is also active, intelligent, and has the energy and stamina to be an efficient hunter, able to hunt alone or in packs.
+The podengo is easy to train especially when given firm and consistent training at an early age.
+However, it has a high prey drive, which means care should be taken when it is around smaller animals, including cats.

-Podengos are independent and skittish around strangers, although they are generally affectionate.
-These dogs need to stay actively engaged in an activity with people or other dogs to be mentally and physically fit.
-They are also known for their quirkiness and will run around the house or engage in many amusing antics.
+The podengo is independent and skittish around strangers, although it is generally affectionate.
+This dog needs to stay actively engaged in an activity with people or other dogs to be mentally and physically fit.
+It is also known for its quirkiness and will run around the house or engage in many amusing antics.

-Podengos are terrific family pets and companion dogs – they are loving to their family, patient with the children and fearlesswatch dogs and guard dogs.
+The podengo is a terrific family pet and companion dog.
+It is loving to its family, patient with the children, and a fearless watchdog and guard dog.
 However, supervision is a must during interaction between the dog and the children to keep playtime safe and calm.

-Typical daily calorie needs of adult Portuguese Podengo based on the three average sizes and weights:
+Typical daily calorie needs of an adult Portuguese podengo based on the three average sizes and weights:

 Grande (44–66 pounds):